 The campaign itself was beyond epic.
 Twenty-plus years of First Edition AD&D, all played in the same imagined world involving mostly the same group of players had left us with quite a cast of recurrent characters.
 By now, each of us had some that were old enough to get a driver’s license.
 My old high school friend, Andy, and I each had characters old enough to buy beer …legally.
 It was a rich world we had built up over the years.
 Somewhere in there, we had the idea to round up our biggest and best bad-ass characters and run the campaign to end all campaigns with them.

 Each of us chose a bunch of our favorites to add into the small army we would be using and we decided to alternate the job of running the game.
-Each game would essentially be a one-off with which we would loosely fold into a larger plot ending with some scale of bad-assery we had never gamed before.
+Each game would essentially be a one-off which we would loosely fold into a larger plot ending with some scale of bad-assery we had never gamed before.